-But as AI takes the drudge work off of sellers’ plates, salespeople will be expected to excel at the distinctly human elements of sales.
+But as AI takes the drudge work off of sellers’ plates, salespeople will be expected to excel at the distinctly human elements of enterprise sales model.
 That’s because AI-enabled technologies, for all their awesome computational power, will continue to struggle to understand context and reason out why things occur.
 Put another way, it would be difficult for AI to understand the rationale behind a prospect’s decision to purchase or not purchase.

 Buyers, meanwhile, may use AI-enabled technology to compare services or pricing options between vendors, but they’ll still get value from salespeople who can explain how a solution aligns with their goals, solves their pain points, and what a successful implementation may look like.

 In a world where 68 percent of B2B buyers say they prefer doing business online, rather than speaking with a salesperson, sales is already fundamentally different than it was ten years ago.
 And while ten years from now, things will look different, they might not look as different as you think.